 Both VAEs and (W)GANs use unsupervised learning algorithms, and their loss functions do not explicitly enforce the generation of realistic data.
 Thus, to ensure a reliable representation of the stochastic processes, it is crucial to assess whether the generated data shares the same characteristics as the original data.
 For energy scenarios, this validation must rely on methods giving relevant insight into the essential characteristics of time series data.
 Furthermore, validation methods must be applied and their results must be interpreted correctly, in particular, for time series over short time periods, to ensure comparable and reliable results.
 While there is an ongoing discussion on validation of other types of data such as generated images~\citep{salimans2016improved,borji2018pros}, we are not aware of a comprehensive discussion about the validation of DGM-generated energy time series scenarios.

-To start this discussion, we critically assess the state of the art of application of validation methods and interpretation of their results in the energy scenario generation literature.
+To start this discussion, we critically assess the state of the art of application of validation methods and interpretation of their results in the DGM-based energy scenario generation literature.
 To this end, we review the application of the most commonly used validation methods for energy time series scenarios, namely probability density function (PDF), autocorrelation function (ACF), and power spectral density (PSD).
 For the analysis of more complex features like peaks, bursts, and plateaus, we propose using the multifractal detrended fluctuation analysis (MFDFA) as an additional validation method.
 Furthermore, we highlight shortcomings of the validation methods and explicate frequently encountered pitfalls in the interpretation of the validation results, in particular, in the context of scenarios over short time periods.